 Those same Stapeliads one year earlier

 Houseplant Care Tip #3: WATER!!!
-Actively Irrigate, Don’t Dribble or Bottom Water
+Actively Irrigate and Drench the Soil, Don’t Dribble or Spot Water

 Water Your Plant Like They’re in a Thunderstorm